steno-aarhus/research/about/quarto.md

 cannot be built to comply with the Web Accessibility Act.

 Like all website tools or services, Quarto on it's own can't incorporate all aspects of accessibility.
-Many things require manual human input.
+Many things require manual editing.
 Things we at Steno Aarhus do to help improve accessibility is:

 -   We use a custom theme that is designed to be as compliant as